SamChevalier/samchevalier.github.io/questions.md

 ---
 {% include mathjax-config.html %}

-# A running list of questions.
+# A running blog of questions.
 Established 10/25.

+* Some questions are mathematical
+* Some are pseudomathematical
-Some questions are mathematical.
-Some are pseudomathematical.
-All posts end with a specific research question.
+* All posts end with a specific research question.

 ***